-The Documentation Standards Working Group has two current work streams:
+The Documentation Standards Working Group has four current work streams:

-2) A call for suggestions of areas of documentation activity that have been overlooked by current standards and which might benefit from a CIDOC 'How to..." guidance sheet.
-Send any suggestions where some guidance is perhaps hard to find to email@example.com.
+3) A call for suggestions of areas of documentation activity that have been overlooked by current standards and which might benefit from a CIDOC 'How to..." guidance sheet.
+See the Standards and Guidelines page for existing examples.
+Contact: Jonathan Whitson Cloud

 The Documentation Standards Working Group has developed a Statement of principles of museum documentation.
 This document has now been finalized, and was adopted at the 2012 CIDOC AGM in Helsinki.